tushar-nayak/tushar-nayak.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hey there!
 I am a graduate student at [Carnegie Mellon University](https://www.cmu.edu/), pursuing a research oriented masters in the [Biomedical Engineering](https://www.cmu.edu/bme/) interested in the intersection of computer vision, and physics-based learning models (and wider pattern regognition) in the context of medical (and more specifically surgical) robots.
 I'm currently part of [Professor Kenji Shimada's](https://www.andrew.cmu.edu/user/shimada/) Computational Engineering & Robotics Lab, where I work on a haptically enabled endovascular robotic tele-surgerical platform as part of my masters thesis.

+Before Pittsburgh, I completed my undergrad at Manipal Institute of Technology with a major in Biomedical Engineering, specializing in pattern recognition along with signal & image processing, and a minor in Data Science.
+Over the second half of my undergrad, I worked under [Professor Niranjana S] (https://researcher.manipal.edu/en/persons/niranjana-s) and [Dr. Krishnaraj Chadaga](https://researcher.manipal.edu/en/persons/krishnaraj-chadaga) in the medical informatics space, on projects ranging from skin lesion image based viral infection detection to multi-stage and multi-modal cancer detection.
+Between my bachelors and masters, I also spent a year as a researcher at IIT Hyderabad and the Indian Council of Medical Research.